All Episodes

 You know Carmine?

-Do you know do you know the do you know the sheriff?
+Do you know the sheriff?

 Yeah, it's true, right?

-By the way, don't go to dinner with Carmine and expect to get a word in edgewise.
+By the way, don't go to dinner with Carmine and expect to get a word in Edgewise.

-Don't just it just doesn't happen.
+It just doesn't happen.

 I mean, and I'm an honorary sheriff, but I'm not really a sheriff, but I really just admire the people down there.

-You know, four days before the hurricane, they were taking all the homeless people, getting them shelter, and they were thinking ahead, which we don't get enough often enough.
+You know, four days before the hurricane, they were taking all the homeless people, getting them shelter, and they were thinking ahead, which we don't get often enough.

 Listen, I'm late.

-Uh Julie, God bless you, hang tough.
+Julie, God bless you.

-Um, it's gonna get better every day now.
+It's going to get better every day now.

 I'm promising you that it will.

-Uh saying that the firing of James Comey was uh the biggest political mistake in modern history.
+Do you have a reaction to Steve Bannon's comments on 60 Minutes saying that the firing of James Comey was the biggest political mistake in modern history?

 And I think that we've been pretty clear what our position is.